AElfProject/aelf-learn/docs/advanced/multitoken.md

 ## Introduction

-The AElf FT (Fungible Token) concept is implemented through the utilization of smart contracts on the AElf blockchain platform, and, in line with industry practices, employs a MultiToken contract.
-This contract facilitates core functionalities such as `creation`, `issuance`, `transfer`, `transferFrom`, `approval`, `burning`, and `locking` of tokens.
-In adherence to the definition of Fungible Tokens, each unit of AElf FT is interchangeable, possessing equal value and functionality.
+The AElf Fungible Token (FT) concept is implemented through smart contracts on the AElf blockchain platform, utilizing a MultiToken contract.
+This contract facilitates core functionalities, including `creation`, `issuance`, `transfer`, `transferFrom`, `approval`, `burning`, and `locking` of tokens.
+Aligned with industry practices, AElf FT adheres to the fungibility definition, ensuring each unit is interchangeable, possessing equal value and functionality.

-Within the AElf ecosystem, FTs represent digital assets, benefiting from the versatility and programmability offered by smart contracts.
-The MultiToken contract enables developers to create fungible tokens tailored to specific business requirements.
-Users can seamlessly issue new FTs, conduct secure and trustworthy transfers between participants, provide additional approvals for more complex interactions, and engage in actions like burning or locking tokens when necessary.
-This modular design ensures that the AElf FT concept is adaptable to a variety of scenarios, catering to diverse user and enterprise needs.
+In the AElf ecosystem, FTs represent digital assets, benefiting from the versatility and programmability offered by smart contracts.
+The MultiToken contract empowers developers to create customized fungible tokens tailored to specific business requirements.
+Users can seamlessly issue new FTs, conduct secure transfers, provide approvals, and perform actions like burning or locking tokens when needed.
+This modular design ensures adaptability to diverse scenarios, meeting various user and enterprise needs.

 ## Functionalities of AElf MultiToken Contract

 ### 1. Create

-The `Create` functionality in the AElf MultiToken contract is a pivotal feature that enables the introduction of new fungible tokens to the AElf blockchain.
-Through smart contracts, this functionality initiates the token creation process by generating a key-value pair in the state.TokenInfo hashmap, where the key represents the token symbol and the value contains essential information about the token.
-Symbol uniqueness is enforced, and developers benefit from a modular design, allowing customization based on specific business requirements.
+The `Create` functionality initiates the introduction of new fungible tokens to the AElf blockchain.
+This pivotal feature generates a key-value pair in the state.TokenInfo hashmap, ensuring symbol uniqueness and allowing customization based on specific business requirements.

 ### 2. Issue

-The `Issue` functionality in the AElf MultiToken contract is a core feature that facilitates the addition of a specified quantity of tokens to a designated user.
-This functionality is essential for the initial distribution and ongoing issuance of tokens within the AElf blockchain ecosystem.
-The user's token balance is then updated to reflect the issued amount, contributing to the total token supply.
+The `Issue` functionality adds a specified quantity of tokens to a designated user, facilitating initial distribution and ongoing issuance within the AElf blockchain ecosystem.
+User balances are updated to reflect the issued amount, contributing to the total token supply.

 ### 3. Transfer

-The AElf MultiToken contract's `Transfer` function facilitates the transfer of a specified quantity of tokens from one user to another.
-The underlying implementation involves modifying the balances of both the sender and recipient addresses, ensuring the consistency and accuracy of token transfers.
-This function plays a fundamental role in enabling secure and efficient peer-to-peer transactions within the AElf blockchain ecosystem, enhancing the fungibility and usability of the tokens managed by the MultiToken contract.
+The `Transfer` function in the AElf MultiToken contract facilitates the secure and efficient transfer of a specified quantity of tokens from one user to another.
+This crucial functionality involves a meticulous implementation that adjusts the balances of both the sender and recipient addresses.
+By ensuring consistency and accuracy in token transfers, this function plays a fundamental role in fostering reliable peer-to-peer transactions within the AElf blockchain ecosystem.

 ```csharp
 public override Empty Transfer(TransferInput input)